whitecube/nova-page/README.md

 ## Templates

-In order to assign fields (and even cards!) to page's edition form, we'll have to create a `Template` class and register this class on one or more routes.
+In order to assign fields (and even cards!) to a page's edition form, we'll have to create a `Template` class and register this class on one or more routes.
 You'll see, it's quite easy.

 ### Creating Templates